• CT Sunshine Kindergarten

 • Coffee Morning

-• Participation in school events
+• Participation in events

-• Frequent parent-teacher meetings
+• Parent-Teacher meetings

 • Morning assemblies

-Seminars and Workshops
+Seminars & Workshops

 Project-Based Learning (PBL)